GLOBAL MARKETS-Dollar, shares gain after U.S. jobs data pleases investors

 German Bund futures pared gains and U.S. government debt fell in choppy trade on the view the U.S. payrolls data was not enough to hasten a scaling back in Fed stimulus.

-Bund futures initially fell as low as 143.25 before recouping those losses in rocky trade, to settle down 6 ticks at 143.39.
+Bund futures initially fell as low as 143.25 before recouping those losses.
+They were last 20 ticks up on the day at 143.65 compared with 143.80 before the data.

 Brent futures rose above $104 a barrel, supported by expectations of ongoing U.S. economic stimulus, putting the contract on course for its biggest weekly gain since late April.